Can dogs eat pears?

 The mineral copper ensures a healthy immune system, shiny coat and supports bone formation.

-Risks of feeding pears to dogs
+Risks of Feeding Pears to Dogs

-Pear pits are toxic
+Pear seeds are poisonous

 Pears contain a lot of sugar